maxpain62/practical/k8s/15-rbac/grant-EKS-cluster-access-to-IAM-user.md

-# How to grant access to aws IAM user to EKS
+# How to grant EKS cluster access to aws IAM user

 ### Step 1 - Execute below command:-